jmakino/sortlib/README.md

 The old name samplesort_bodies is kept for compatibility.

-Samplesort uses std::sort as the core sorter for single-core sort.
+Samplesort uses std::sort as the core sorter for single-core, in-cache sort.
 It is also possible to use SIMDsort  AVX512 or SVE (https://github.com/jmakino/simdsort), if the GetKey type is effectively an 128-bit unsigned integer type and support two member